Thermal Laser Epitaxy

 - Fast ramping up and down of the source temperature

-Benefits to Sputtering
+Sputtering

-- High-purity single-element targets
+- High-purity single-element sources

 - Elemental fluxes controlled individually